holyaustin/GHO-Energy/README.md

 ## What it does

+Implementing a groundbreaking Sustainable Energy Project in Africa involves leveraging onchain mechanics, specifically utilizing the robust capabilities of GHO and Chainlink.
+This initiative aims not only to harness the potential of blockchain technology but also to forge a vital connection between energy communities and crowdlending platforms for project financing.
+The integration of onchain mechanisms, such as GHO and Chainlink, enhances the efficiency and transparency of the entire process, ensuring a seamless execution of sustainable energy initiatives across the African continent.

+The utilization of GHO and Chainlink introduces a sophisticated layer of decentralized technology, enabling secure and tamper-resistant transactions.
+This not only safeguards the integrity of the sustainable energy project but also establishes a foundation of trust among stakeholders.
+Furthermore, the establishment of a direct link between energy communities and crowdlending platforms presents an innovative approach to financing.
+By fostering a collaborative environment, this connection facilitates the flow of funds from diverse sources, ensuring a more resilient and inclusive financial model.

+In essence, the Sustainable Energy Project in Africa, driven by onchain mechanics like GHO and Chainlink, becomes a catalyst for positive change.
+It not only addresses the pressing need for sustainable energy solutions but also pioneers a novel approach to project financing.
+Through the seamless integration of blockchain technology, this initiative sets a precedent for future endeavors in the realm of sustainable development, emphasizing transparency, security, and community-driven support as the cornerstones of excellence.

-**Our Solution**
+### **Our Solution**

 A dApp that allows users to:

 1. Create an energy community with DAO governance
 2. Raise financing through a crowd lending campaign
 3. Local energy trading and a dashboard to track your renewable energy positive impact
+4. GHO Token as the accepted currency in this energy DAO
+5. GHO Token is a utility token that can be used to pay for energy consumption and to pay for energy production
+6. GHO Token is also used to pay for energy community maintenance and operations

+### **Our Vision**

 GHO-Energy is a DAO based platform designed to facilitate the management of energy communities.
 The project creates a platform to enable individuals to build and join "energy communities" (group of people who can pool energy & resources) with DAO governance, create campaigns to raise funds for sustainable energy projects, and invest in sustainable energy and climate protection projects.
-The platform is designed to facilitate energy community creation and crowdlending, which allows multiple investors to pool their money together to fund a project.
+The platform is designed to facilitate energy community creation and crowdlending with GHO token, which allows multiple investors to pool their money together to fund a project.

 We are leveraging Chainlink Functions to: